Your search did not match any results.

 Yes, data redaction is part of ADB.

 In the current version of ADB, the on-premises version of Audit Vault will not work because of the need to install an agent on the server running ADB.
 Since there is no access to the underlying O/S it is not possible to install additional software components such as agents.
-There is a PaaS offering for Audit Vault (via Oracle Managed Security Services), however, this has not been certified as working with ADB by the security PM team.
+There is a PaaS offering called Data Safe which is certified and free to use with ADB.
+Click here for more information

 The database instance will be dropped the moment the service is terminated.
 However, the database is restorable for up to 60 days, as legally required and documented in the Cloud Hosting and Delivery Policies.
 After that the data is gone and cannot be recovered.
 Click here for more information.